ChamiLamelas/Brandeis_Univ_Math_Thesis_Template/README.md

 ## Notes

 * I used [Overleaf](https://www.overleaf.com/) to write these files and would recommend you do the same.
 You can get an Overleaf Professional account using your Brandeis email.
-In here you will find various templates such as the thesis template for the Computational Linguistics graduate program written by [Constantine Lignos](https://lignos.org/).
+In here you will find various templates such as the thesis template for the Computational Linguistics graduate program written by Professor [Constantine Lignos](https://lignos.org/).